 The chilled dough

-Roll dough around the rolling pin and unroll it over a 9 inch glass plate, pressing gently to fit into pan.
+Roll the dough around the rolling pin and unroll it over a 9 inch glass plate, pressing gently to fit into pan.
 Fill it with the apple mixture from above.
 Roll the other disk of dough in the same manner.

 rolled out dough